Do you know how much your Nectar points are worth and how best to redeem them for maximum value?

 To do so online you first have to connect your account via the Nectar website, search for the “Argos” page.
 Click Link Accounts.
 Sign in to Argos and link using Necar Card details.
 Choose the delivery method and then how many points to spend at checkout.

-In actual Argos stores just take your Nectar card to the checkout and ask to redeem points in increments of 500 (£2.50) as part of all of your payment.
+In actual Argos stores just take your Nectar card to the checkout and ask to redeem points in increments of 500 (£2.50) as part of all of your payments.